 One look back and another forward:

 As of this writing, CRF MkII was rolled out almost exactly four years ago, ready or not.
 Happily it proved to be ready enough, and it has provided a lot of close and fair racing in the time since.
 The fact that the dock talk has been focused on the racing rather than on the ratings suggests that the sailors agree that MkII has been an important step forward for Classic racing.
 As the ‘coder in chief’ I did not have to go into witness protection, but getting MkII to work as well as it has, including its annual refinements, did not come easy.
-I probably could have developed an entire new design in the hours that I have spent on CRF, but I have no regrets, and I take as much satisfaction from how well it has worked as I do from the launch of a nice new boat.
+I probably could have developed an entire new design in the hours that I have spent on CRF, but I have no regrets, and I take a lot of satisfaction from how well it has matched on-the-water reality.
 I did not do it alone, of course!
-Several of my fellow Technical Committee members have the expertise to do the work that I did, and others were much more closely connected with the participants, and so could keep me grounded in what mattered most to the end users.
+Several of my fellow Technical Committee members have the expertise to do the work that I did, and others were much more closely connected with the participants than I was, and so could keep me grounded in what mattered most to the end users.
 Certainly the reworking of CRF would not have happened without the leadership and steady hand of our long time committee chair Simon Davidson, or the experience and perspective of Steve White, one of the several originators of CRF, and the major domo of wooden boat racing in Maine.
 The MkII ‘user experience’ from roll out through CRF 2021 definitely would not have been as positive without the skill, patience, and hard work of Blake Jackson, our web based ‘implementer in chief’.
 And finally, Adam Langerman carefully (and patiently!) checks all the owner data declarations, and issues the certificates.

 Going forward, Simon Davidson has decided to step back from CRF, and take a well-deserved rest.
 I now chair a great Technical Committee, that serves as part of the Classic Yacht Owners Association (CYOA) whose Executive Committee is, in turn, chaired by our own Steve White.
 CRF 2021 certificates are already being issued, and everyone is anxiously looking forward to getting back on the water after a covid constrained 2020 season.
 CRF 2021 is essentially identical to CRF 2020 (we now refer to it by year to track the refinements), but there are issues on our 2021 ‘watch list’.
 One is the current ‘Draft Correction’ for deep draft, especially as it is applied to centerboards.
 Another is setting some standards for how far alterations to an existing boat can go before she should be bumped into another Division, and this will become more critical now that the CYOA Challenge Series awards are based on Division assignments.
 Already in the works for CRF 2022 is the inclusion (to be required for newly built sails only, but optional for all) of mainsail and spinnaker widths in sail area calculations, and addressing newly developed free flying ‘tweener’ sails, whose mid width falls in what was once the ‘no sail zone’ between 50% and 75% of its foot length.
 The work continues, so stay tuned…